mfdorst/project-ideas/README.md

 + Accompli: A task managing app similar to Trello or GitHub Projects

 + 2D strategy game with mechanics similar to Into the Breach and Armies of Gielinor

++ A Wayland compositor similar to Hyprland, but written in Rust.